Important considerations during ‘non-term times’ at Regent’s Park College:

 - Main Library is the general library for the academic community within the College, with strong holdings in the core undergraduate subjects of the College—especially Theology, Philosophy, and English.

 - Angus Library is a world-class resource for Baptist and non-conformist history.

 - David Nicholls Memorial Collection is a smaller library specializing in the Caribbean, Haiti in particular, with theology and sociology at its core.

-- Particulars of the ‘summer schedule’ as it relates to the Libraries at Regent’s Park, and therefore, how this might affect the MSL program and participants.
+- Library Particulars during the ‘summer schedule’ at Regent’s Park College, and how this might affect the MSL program and its participants.

 - The Angus Library is closed for the entire month of August each year.
 The Angus is open in July, but is heavily used by Professors.
 Advance notice of desire to use the Angus in July is requested.
 The best time for a MSL participant to utilize the Angus Library is in September.

 - The David Nicholls Memorial Library is available throughout the summer months.

 - Concerning other Libraries in the Oxford University system:

 It is possible for a MSL participant to secure access to other Oxford University libraries.
 However, advance communication and explanation is required (6 months).
 The minister will need to request a “Reader’s Card” (also known as a University Card, or a Borrower’s Card, or a Bodleian Card).
 It would be advantageous for the MSL participant to write a short paper/statement for the University explaining his or her goals and/or research focus.
 In other words, WHY are you requesting the card?